Understanding the Role of Gateway Drugs In Addiction

 Mental health disorders and substance use disorders are closely linked.
 Mental health issues, such as depression and anxiety, can increase the risk of substance abuse.

 MAT combines buprenorphine, naltrexone, and methadone to reduce cravings, withdrawal symptoms, and relapse risk.
-Cognitive behavioral therapy (CBT) can help people with SUDs identify and replace maladaptive thought patterns and behaviors.

 Finally, support from family and friends is invaluable for those seeking treatment for substance use disorder.
 Family therapy, support groups, and 12-step programs can also be part of a successful recovery plan.